jp-naaa/jp-naaa/README.md

 # jp-naaa

+## National Assessment of Academic Ability (NAAA) LOD

-This is a Linked Open Data (LOD) dataset for National Assessment of Academic Ability (NAAA) in Japan.
+This repository provides a Linked Open Data (LOD) dataset for National Assessment of Academic Ability (NAAA) in Japan.

 It is derived from https://www.nier.go.jp/kaihatsu/zenkokugakuryoku.html